 Even on a hot day, layers look amazing on camera for multiple reasons!
 Examples would be a sport coat, vest or blazer.
 This can always be removed at any time during the session.

 The dressier the better

 It's not every day that you get professional photos made, right?
-For engaged couples especially, we recommend getting dressed up for the occasion.
+For engaged couples especially, I recommend getting dressed up for the occasion.

 Dress shoes are a must